smccahon/Body-Condition-Analysis/README.txt

 Conclusions:

-1. Lesser Yellowlegs (Mass ~ Neonicotinoid): Concentrations, log(concentrations), and detections do not significantly impact body mass beyond year.
-Lesser Yellowlegs in 2023 had significantly lower body mass.
+1. Lesser Yellowlegs (Mass ~ Neonicotinoid): Neonicotinoids (raw concentrations, log transformations, and detections) do not significantly impact body mass.
+Year is the only variable that had a significant impact on Lesser Yellowlegs body mass.
+Lesser Yellowlegs in 2023 had significantly lower body mass compared to birds in 2021.
+2. Least Sandpipers (Mass ~ Neonicotinoid): Birds with neonicotinoid detections (and higher concentrations) had significantly higher body mass (Mann-Whitney, W = 90, p = 0.01).
+However, only 4 birds had detections.
+This result is most likely due to small sample size.
+3. Semipalmated Sandpipers (Mass ~ Neonicotinoid): There were no variables (including neonicotinoid concentrations/detections) that had any significant impact on body mass.
+4. Calidris sp.
+(Mass ~ Neonicotinoid):